nansari-pour/PlatformeR/README.md

 ### Input:

 1. **Input Tab-Delimited Text File:**
    - Include a tab-delimited text file specifying the parameters for the simulation of CNAs which includes five columns (with no headers) including 'chr', 'startpos', 'endpos', 'cna' (LOH or GAIN) and 'CCF' (0,1].
 An example copy of this file is available in  `inst/extdata`.
+This file is unique to each simulation run.

 Ensure that the input files are correctly formatted and that the necessary reference genome files are provided for accurate simulation.